saifjamsheer/deep-spike/README.md

 # SpikeSort
-###  Detecting, Extracting, and Classifying Spikes from Extracellular Action Potential Recordings
+###  Detecting, Extracting, and Classifying Neural Spikes from Extracellular Action Potential Recordings

 Final Project for EE40098 Computational Intelligence at the University of Bath